The dual tree of a recursive triangulation of the disk: Introduction and main results

-is distributed like the initial process $\sM$.
+is distributed like the initial process $\mathscr M$.

-\begin{rem}Note in passing that the constant $\beta$ defined in \eqref{eq:def-beta} appears in several contexts, such as the Hausdorff dimension of the standard random Cantor set, in the problem of parking arcs on the circle \cite{coffmall, bargne}, in the analysis of the complexity of partial match retrieval algorithms in search trees \cite{FlPu1986, FlGoPuRo1993,cujo11,BrNeSu12} or in models from biological physics \cite{phy}. \end{rem} We prove that the convergence of $n^{-\beta/2}C_n$ to $\sM$ is actually uniform with probability one.
-For any c{\`a}dl{\`a}g or continuous function $f$, we denote its supremum by $\| f \|$. \begin{thm} As $n \to \infty$, for the topology of uniform convergence on $[0,1]$,
+\begin{rem*} Note in passing that the constant $\beta$ defined in (\ref{eqdef-beta}) appears in several contexts, such as the Hausdorff dimension of the standard random Cantor set, in the problem of parking arcs on the circle \cite{coffmall,bargne}, in the analysis of the complexity of partial match retrieval algorithms in search trees \cite{FlPu1986,FlGoPuRo1993,cujo11,BrNeSu12} or in models from biological physics \cite{phy}. \end{rem*} We prove that the convergence of $n^{-\beta/2}C_n$ to $\mathscr M$ is actually uniform with probability one.
+For any c{\`a}dl{\`a}g or continuous function $f$, we denote its supremum by~$\| f \|$.